richiejp/m/README.md

 This covers building a complete Linux VM with our Zig userland.
 We build two images, a kernel and initrd, which can be "direct booted" by QEMU.

+For now it doesn't cover building Busybox.
+I haven't figured out how to do that with Zig yet.

 ## Nix note